Trump seems to have little interest in meeting his record-low limit on refugees

 Tuesday’s announcement shows how unresponsive the Trump administration is likely to be.
 The Department of Homeland Security now plans to collect more information from refugees during the application process, step up efforts to identify fraud, and suspend a program that allows family members to join refugees who are already in the United States.
 The administration is also seeking to collect details on where refugees have lived for the past 10 years—up from five—according to a State Department memo reviewed by Reuters.

 The changes come despite the fact that vetting procedures have significantly expanded since 9/11.
 Refugee advocates say that refugees are now screened more intensively than any other group seeking entry to the country.
 It currently takes 18 to 24 months for refugees to get to the United States after they are referred by the United Nations High Commissioner for Refugees.
+Christopher Boian, a public information officer for the UNHCR, says that the refugees who do end up in the United States tend to be the most vulnerable ones, such as victims of torture or very young children.

 Overall, Nezer says the changes amount to telling refugees that they can come to the United States, “but in reality you’re never going to get through this process.
 Or if you do, it’s going to take five years.”